chloehill14/Strava-and-Spotify-Project/README.md

-This is a project to explore my personal exercise data.
+This is a project to explore my personal running history.
 It started in Jan 2024 and has slowly built up.